 - Development and implementation of case-specific corrective action and mitigation plans;

 - Protocol modification or termination;

-- Notifications of former subjects or others or re-consenting of current subjects or others;
+- Notifications to former subjects or others or re-consenting of current subjects;

 - Recommended or mandatory education or mentoring requirements;